goragottsen/drag-to-swap/README.md

 - **Future Improvements**: More edge case tests could be added, such as boundary testing for dragging images between rows.

 > **Notes**:
 > - Initially, I used `DragOverlay` from `@dnd-kit/core` for the drag effect, but its animation style was limited.
-To achieve a smoother effect, I added `framer-motion` for better animation control.
-If I had more time, I’d explore custom style overrides for `DragOverlay` to override its style settings directly.
+So to achieve a smoother effect, I added `framer-motion` for better animation control.
+I think if I had more time, I’d explore custom style overrides for `DragOverlay` to adjust its style settings directly.
+>
 > - This implementation is functional but has room for improvement, specifically with behavior when dropping images in empty spaces.

 ---